crystal-linux/.github/CODE_OF_CONDUCT.md

 * Public or private harassment
 * Publishing others' private information, such as a physical or email address, without their explicit permission
+* Any discussion of topics involving illegal substances
+* Any and all discussion of piracy, or other illegal online activity
 * Other conduct which could reasonably be considered inappropriate in a professional setting